pmuenks/pmuenks.github.io/_posts/2020-6-15-TwitterAPI.md

                                   biden_tweets_organic$text)
 </code></pre>

-Next, using the unnest_tokens function, so-called 'stop' words are removed.
+Next, using the unnest_tokens and anti_join(stop_words) functions, so-called 'stop' words are removed.
 Examples of stop words include "the", "or", "a", etc. While in a literal sense, these may be the most frequent words used, such words are not useful for content analysis.

 <pre><code>
 organic_freq <- biden_tweets_organic %>%